-Ascending the stairs, the first structure you come to at the top of the ridge is a modern temple containing a relic of the Buddha, believed to be an eyebrow hair, which was relocated from the blue stupa in front of Phnom Penh railway station in 2002.
+Ascending the main, monkey-lined north stairway from the parking area, the first structure you come to at the top of the ridge is a modern temple containing a relic of the Buddha, believed to be an eyebrow hair and fragments of teeth and bones.
+The relics were brazenly stolen in late 2013.
 Follow the path behind this stupa along the ridge and you’ll come to a line of three large stupas.
 The first (northwesternmost) is Damrei Sam Poan, built by King Chey Chetha II (r 1618–26) for the ashes of his predecessor, King Soriyopor.
 The second stupa, Ang Doung, is decorated with coloured tiles; it was built in 1891 by King Norodom to house the ashes of his father, King Ang Duong (r 1845–59), but some say King Ang Duong was in fact buried next to the Silver Pagoda in Phnom Penh.
 The last stupa is Mak Proum, the final resting place of King Monivong (r 1927–41).
 Decorated with garudas (mythical half-man, half-bird creatures), floral designs and elephants, it has four faces on top.

-Another 120m or so along is the most impressive structure on Phnom Preah Reach Throap, Vihear Preah Ath Roes.
-The vihara and the statue of Buddha, dedicated in 1911 by King Sisowath, were blown up by the Khmer Rouge in 1977; only sections of the walls, the bases of eight enormous columns and the right arm and part of the right side of the original Buddha statue remain.
-The Buddha has been reconstructed and the roof has now been rebuilt.
+Continue southeast along a lotus-flower-lined concrete path to the most impressive structure on Phnom Preah Reach Throap, Vihear Preah Ath Roes.
+The vihara and an enormous seated Buddha, dedicated in 1911 by King Sisowath, were blown up by the Khmer Rouge in 1977.
+The vihara, supported by eight enormous columns and topped by a soaring tin roof, was recently rebuilt, as was the 20m high Buddha.